 A fresh take on the B2B brand refresh.

 B2B rebranding does not have to be a slow, expensive project.
-At StudioNorth, we’re leading clients through a refined process that builds consensus faster, delivers compelling results sooner, and costs significantly less to execute.
+At StudioNorth, we lead clients through a refined process that builds consensus faster, delivers compelling results sooner, and costs less to execute.

-Here’s a glimpse at our new rebranding process.
-We can’t share the client’s name, because the outcome of the rebrand isn’t yet public.
-But we can share the steps involved and how they’re leading to a brand refresh that will connect better with our client’s audience—while costing less time and money than a conventional approach.
+Here is a glimpse at our rebranding process.
+We cannot share the client’s name, because the outcome is not yet public.
+We can share the steps and how they lead to a refresh that connects better with the audience, while costing less time and money than a conventional approach.

 The StudioNorth rebranding process in action

-Our client is a non-profit organization associated with an industry giant.
-The foundation’s mission revolves around helping employees, retirees, and their dependents with short-term financial assistance and university-level scholarships.
+Our client is a non‑profit associated with an industry giant.
+The foundation’s mission is to help employees, retirees, and their dependents with short‑term financial assistance and scholarships.

-The organization has recognized that their brand needs a refresh to imply a human connection and build a larger global footprint—from its visual identity to the multi-dimensional platform that shapes their narrative.
+The organization recognized a need to refresh the brand to signal human connection and expand a global footprint.
+The change spans visual identity and the platform that shapes their narrative.

 Overview: How StudioNorth approaches a rebranding

-Our process differs from others from the outset.
-Rather than starting with the proverbial blank sheet of paper and investing heavily on research up front, we start with a well-founded hypothesis, let client stakeholders react to it, and build from there.
+Our process differs from others at the outset.
+Rather than starting with a blank page and heavy up‑front research, we start with a well‑founded hypothesis, ask stakeholders to react, and build from there.

-We’ve found that this approach prevents the multiple cycles of review and approval that extend and delay most rebranding efforts.
-It avoids the constant pivots and responses that sometimes bring rebranding to a dead halt and—by reducing time and cost—it unlocks the funding often required to pursue a rebranding effort.
+This approach prevents the many cycles of review and approval that delay most efforts.
+It avoids constant pivots that can stall progress.
+By reducing time and cost, it also unlocks funding often required to pursue a rebrand.
+For budgeting fundamentals and activation ranges, read: How to budget a successful rebrand and activation.

 01